 What To Do

-Break up the sausage and fry it on medium heat, stirring and breaking it up occasionally, until it’s all brown.
-While the sausage is frying, open the beans and tomatoes and dump all into your 8-quart whatever-you-have.
+Break up the sausage and brown it on medium heat, stirring and breaking it up occasionally, until it’s all brown.
+While the sausage is browning, open the beans and tomatoes and dump all into your 8-quart whatever-you-have.
 Open the box of chili mix and throw out the masa flour.

 -“But, I like thick chili!”

 Trust me, throw out the flour.
 After this, if you think I’m wrong, you can keep the flour.